 By the SMU Social Media Team

-He has since graduated from SMU and was named the DBS Bank School Valedictorian for the SIS Class of 2019.
+He has since graduated from SMU and was named the DBS Bank School Valedictorian for the SCIS Class of 2019.
 As he prepares for the working world, Kee Hock reflects on his days at SMU, where he learnt both hard and soft skills through the University’s unique pedagogy.
 As he puts it: “Technical skills can be honed by time and grit, but the ability to think critically requires some guidance.”

 These are some of the reflections he shared in our interview with him: